Ecommerce Website Design: 15 Best Practices to Ecommerce Homepage Design

 The theme is relevant for the brand, stimulating their visitors’ appetites with vibrant colors and delicious images.

-The brand also includes its social media links and their contact information at the end of the page to allow customers to reach them easily.
+The brand also includes its social media links and contact information at the end of the page to allow customers to reach them easily.

 5. Knotty Tie